MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/2_AzureAnalytics/0_Fabric/demos/31_FabricActivatorRulePipeline/README.md

    - In [Microsoft Fabric](https://app.fabric.microsoft.com/), create the first pipeline that performs the required tasks.

 > [!NOTE]
 > This code generates random data with fields such as id, name, age, email, and created_at, organizes it into a PySpark DataFrame, and saves it to a specified Lakehouse path using the Delta format.
+Click here to see the [example script](./GeneratesRandomData.ipynb)

 https://github.com/user-attachments/assets/95206bf3-83a7-42c1-b501-4879df22ef7d